TammoR/ormachine/README.md

 >>> python3 setup.py build_ext --inplace
 ```

+Multi-core support comes from OpenMP.
+For single core use, remove the corresponding flags in the setup.py.

 ## Basic usage example for a single layer Boolean Matrix Factorisation
 See examples folder for jupyter notebooks.